 Alternatively, the H-SMF sends discovery request to hNRF by invoking Nnrf_NFDiscovery_Request (home PLMN ID, serving PLMN ID), and discovers the V-SMF as specified in clause 4.17.5 in TS 23.502 [9].

 4. The H-SMF inserts or changes the UL-CL/BP H-UPF.
 The H-SMF sends an inter-PLMN relocation indicator to V-SMF by Nsmf_PDUSession_Update Request.
-The inter-PLMN relocation is to indicate the EAS is relocated from HPLMN to VPLMN.
+The inter-PLMN relocation indicator is to indicate the EAS is relocated from HPLMN to VPLMN.
 Optionally, the H-SMF may check with H-UDM whether UE is authorized to access VPLMN.

 5. The V-SMF selects the V-PSA UPF based on the EAS IP replacement information/EAS information.
 V-SMF configures the V-PSA UPF for traffic routing towards target EAS.
 If the EAS IP replacement information is received, the V-SMF configures V-PSA UPF with EAS IP replacement information.